 Microsoft Teams may not allow you to download a file if you don’t have permission for the same.
 This can also happen due to a network or browser issue.
 If you’re using the Teams Desktop app, the ‘The file didn’t download‘ error may occur if the file path consists of an apostrophe (‘) character.

-Fix Microsoft Teams not downloading files
+Fix Microsoft Teams not downloading or showing files

 - Check for file permissions.